 Torsion: The term "torsion" basically means twisting or twisted.
 So here, in relation to stomach torsion, what this means is that the stomach, at either one or both ends, has twisted.
 In a case of stomach torsion, the degree of the twist is such that it does not completely obstruct the outflow of gas, liquid, or ingesta from the stomach.
 If the twist completely obstructed such passage, that would be called a "volvulus" which I get into below.

-The two ends of the stomach are the end nearer the mouth (known as the "oral end") and the end further away from the mouth (the "aboral end").
-The oral end is where the stomach is connected to the esophagus.
-The aboral end is where the stomach is connected to the beginning part of the intestines.
+There are two ends of the stomach, one end is nearer the mouth (known as the "oral end") and the end is further away from the mouth (the "aboral end").
+The oral end is where the stomach is connected to the esophagus, it’s where food enters the stomach.
+The aboral end is where the stomach is connected to the beginning part of the intestines, it’s the end where the food leaves the stomach.
 Stomach torsion can compromise the blood flow to and from the stomach, leading to a multitude of metabolic abnormalities and other problems.

 There are many different structures within the body that can become twisted or "torsed."
 It's not just the stomach that can be affected.
 Animals, including people, can also have torsions of the intestines, urinary or gallbladder, and various other organs - including the spleen (which often occurs concurrently in cases of GDV, as I'll soon explain).

 Again, suspected or known torsions, of the stomach or any other structure, must be evaluated by a veterinarian.
 They aren't only potentially fatal; they can also be extremely painful.